tonglam/fpl-public/README.md

 The mechanism protects the database from being overwhelmed by queries and provides a better user experience.
 It is a good practice in the **Java ecosystem** to use a **two-level caching** for frequently queried data.

+But remember, some data is **not suitable for caching**, such as live data, which needs to be calculated in real-time.
+The caching mechanism should be used with caution in such cases.

 ## AOP and Logging
 The usage of AOP in the project is to log the service behaviors without modifying the business logic.